-Dr. Tom Adams- Tom has prowled RMNP since 1959, exploring backcountry lakes and streams in all seasons of the year.
+Dr. Tom Adams- Tom has prowled RMNP since 1959.
+He explores backcountry lakes and streams in all seasons of the year.
 Formerly an elementary school teacher, he now spends his days astream and skiing.
-Tom guides fly-fishers for Scot’s Sporting Goods in Estes Park (20 years), writes an outdoors column for The Greeley Tribune, and recently retired after 25 years of training teachers through the BUENO Center at Colorado University-Boulder.
+Tom guides fly fishers for Scot’s Sporting Goods in Estes Park (20 years), writes an outdoors column for The Greeley Tribune, and recently retired after 25 years of training teachers through the BUENO Center at CU-Boulder.

 Leanne Benton- Leanne is a former ranger-naturalist in Rocky Mountain National Park who has led wildflower and tundra ecology walks in the park for 25 years and has studied and photographed the park’s wildflowers for more than 30 years.

 Jeff Connor-Jeff is a retired natural resources specialist who worked for 35 years in the federal government.
-Jeff retired after 25 years as a natural resources specialist in Rocky Mountain National Park where he was involved with bighorn sheep management.
-In 2012, Jeff and other park staff started a Citizen Science program that has an ecological relationship with the Estes Park and St. Vrain school systems, as well as a school in Monteverde, Costa Rica, which is part of the Agua y Paz Biosphere Reserve.
+Jeff worked for 25 years in Rocky Mountain National Park where he was involved with wildlife and vegetation management.
+In 2012, Jeff and other park staff started a Citizen Science Program that has an ecological relationship with the Estes Park and St. Vrain school systems, and a school in Monteverde, Costa Rica, which is part of the Agua y Paz Biosphere Reserve.

 Perry Conway- Perry has been a full-time professional nature photographer for more than 30 years.
 His work, including many images of elk and aspen trees, has been published in every major wildlife and nature magazine produced in North America.
 He is a former biology teacher with an M.S. degree in curriculum development in outdoor education.